Tubing Weber River

 The trailheads are accessible to all vehicles in all weather conditions.

 From Morgan, Utah take I-84 east for 5.0 miles to Exit 108 (Taggart).
 Exit the Interstate and park anywhere you like along the river in the large dirt parking area.
-This is the lower trailhead, there is ample parking for numerous vehicles.
+This is the Lower Trailhead, there is ample parking for numerous vehicles.
 This is where you will end your float.
 This is where you leave your shuttle vehicle.

 Tubing Weber River Tubing Weber River